Food from Plants

 Sweet ‘White Berry Bush’ fruits

 Synonyms White Berry bush, Snowball bush (Eng.); Witbessiesbos (Afrikaans); Chinese waterberry (China), Goowal (Yawuru Australia); Flueggea virosa (Lat.) – Flügge was a German botanist, and virosa means poisonous or having a bad odor.
-Distribution Figure on the right: © National…
+Distribution Flueggea virosa commonly grows in deciduous…

 Sourplum fruits for food and oil

 Sourplums, which belong to the Olacacea family, comprise two species: the Blue Sourplum (Ximenia americana) and the Great Sourplum (Ximenia caffra).
-Blue Sourplum The Blue Sourplum is naturally distributed in semi-tropical and tropical countries around the world, as shown on…
+Blue Sourplum The Blue Sourplum is naturally distributed in semi-tropical and tropical countries worldwide, as shown on the map….

 Using Honey Locust Pods as Food

-The Honey locust tree, also known as Thorny locust, derives its genus name (Gleditsia) from a former director of the Botanical Garden in Berlin.
-Its species name (G. triacanthos) means ‘Three thorns’, which refers to the typical arrangement of its…
+The Honey locust tree, also known as the Thorny locust, derives its genus name (Gleditsia) from a former director of the Botanical Garden in Berlin.
+Its species name (G. triacanthos) means ‘Three thorns’, which refers to the typical arrangement of…

 Nara melons: Bread of the Namib desert

-Nara melons were in former times the only food Topnaar people had available for 4 months (Jan – April) a year.
-The rest of the year they used conserved fruit pulp and seeds for supplementing other food sources.
-They were…
+Nara melons were, in former times, the only food Topnaar people had available for four months (Jan – April) a year.
+They used conserved fruit pulp and seeds to supplement other food sources for the rest of the year.
+They…

 Milkplum (Stamvrug) fruits grow directly out of the tree trunk